Getting freelance writing clients can be tough. 😪

 I was reading a book once called The $100 Startup by Chris Guillebeau.
 Great book for entrepreneurs, highly recommend it.

 In the book, Chris talks about the new era of demographics to consider.
 Sure.
-Age, gender, location, and similar data is important.
+Age, gender, location, and similar data are important.
 But, this is what he proposes to brainstorm about customers:

 You don’t need cold hard data to think about these things, just a bit of emotional intelligence.